Secretgirl333/Covid-Accountability-Project/README.md

 # Covid-Accountability-Project
-This is about several politicians around the United States who have disobeyed their own Covid regulations.
+This is about several politicians around the United States who have disobeyed their own Covid-19 regulations.

 | Name | Position | Source |
 | --- | --- | --- |